aburke1605/battery-portal/README.md

 ![information_exchange.png](img/information_exchange.png)

 ### BMS and LoRa
 Shown in the zoomed bubble is a breakdown of one battery module unit.
 The battery itself is wired to a battery management system (BMS).
 At this point we are working with a four-series-cell lithium-ion battery and a [BQ40Z50-R1](https://www.ti.com/product/BQ40Z50) BMS.
-The BMS is then managed by the ESP32 through I<sup>2</sup>C communication.
-The ESP32 can simultaneously communicate with the radio LoRa transceiver through a separate SPI connection.
+The BMS is then managed by the ESP32 through SMBus communication.
+The ESP32 can also simultaneously communicate with the radio LoRa transceiver through a separate SPI connection.
 The ESP32 comes pre-loaded with Wi-Fi and Bluetooth capabilities.

 #### BMS
+Communication with the BMS is achieved using the I<sup>2</sup>C drivers provided by ESP-IDF.
+We have defined four core functions:
+  * `read_SBS_data` and `write_word`: These read and write small quantites of data (usually one or two bytes) to and from specific addresses within the BMS.
+  * `read_data_flash` and `write_data_flash`: These deal with larger exchanges of information stored in the Data Flash on the BMS (up to 32 bytes).
+The specific address is first transmitted to the BMS to select the information in question, before a read or write command is executed at the Data Flash address.

+Building on these are BMS-specific functions designed to make use of the BMS capabilities.
+These include the `seal`, `unseal` and `full_access` functions as well as `reset` which alter the state of the BMS.
+Battery and individual cell data are obtained from the BMS within the `get_data` function.
+This function is called regularly as the ESP32 transmits telemetry data to its WebSocket clients and/or the web server (see section on <b>Networking</b>).

 #### LoRA